Preventative vs. Reparative Care in Relationships

 How Does Couples Therapy Address Both?

-Couples therapy often works on both fronts at once: helping partners build consistent, low-effort habits that reinforce connection, while also slowing down and examining what happens during and after conflict so repair becomes more reliable.
-Over time, many couples find that as repair gets easier, some of the preventative work happens more naturally too.
+Couples therapy usually works on both fronts at once: helping partners build consistent, low-effort habits that reinforce connection, while slowing down what happens during and after conflict so that repair becomes more reliable.

 Frequently Asked Questions

 Which matters more, prevention or repair?
-Both matter, and most couples benefit from strengthening whichever one currently feels weaker.
+Both, and most couples benefit from strengthening whichever currently feels weaker.

-Is it too late to start if we're already struggling?
-No. Reparative skills in particular are often exactly what couples build in therapy after a period of conflict or distance.
+Is it too late to start if we’re already struggling?
+No. Reparative skills in particular are often exactly what couples build in therapy after a stretch of conflict or distance.

 Can this help before problems even start?
-Yes — some couples come to therapy, including premarital counseling, specifically to build these habits proactively.
+Yes — some couples come specifically to build these habits proactively, including through premarital counseling.

-Our couples therapy and premarital counseling services help couples build both kinds of care.
+Our couples therapy and premarital counseling services help couples build both kinds of care, in person in Bozeman or online across Montana.
 You can request an appointment online or contact us with questions.